ghostlandr/aoc/README.md

 I found I was doing the exact same thing to start every day of Advent of Code, so I figured I could automate it.

+## What does it do?

+It creates a new folder in the current directory called d1 (if you're starting day 1).
+It will also create three new files inside of that directory. `input.txt`, where you should put your puzzle input. `part1.<extension>` and `part2.<extension>` where your code should go.
+In the part files it will setup an appropriate starting template that will read in the `input.txt` file and print each line of it.
+This is to get you started as I found I was doing this every day of AoC.

 ## Installation

 `go get github.com/gholtslander-va/aoc`